 With no dealing desk OANDA offers direct trading with constant liquidity meaning low spreads and no price re-quotes.
 There are now commissions or account fees and as of the 07/02/2017 you can see what the spreads were for the most traded pairs.

 While spreads are critical for forex trading profits, slow execution speeds can also cost traders.
-It’s critical that forex trading Australia have fast execution speeds to ensure traders receive the prices the are quoted.
-OANDA fxTrade automation and their market-maker role ensures efficiency when trading and near immediate settlement.
-Their risk management technology helps net their clients position anonymously and automatically, hedging the aggregate of positions with liquidity partners including major banks.
+It’s critical that forex trading Australia have fast execution speeds to ensure traders receive the prices are quoted.
+OANDA fxTrade automation and their market-maker role ensure efficiency when trading and near-immediate settlement.
+Their risk management technology helps net their client’s position anonymously and automatically, hedging the aggregate of positions with liquidity partners including major banks.